 2. Is A Live Edge Wood Slab Expensive?

 If we consider the market price of the furniture made out of live edge wood slabs, they are expensive.
-The main reason why these pieces come with a high price tag is that each piece is unique from the other, and it takes a long time to process the wood.
+There are quite a few reasons why these pieces come with a high price tag.
+The main reason is that each piece is unique from the other, and it takes a long time to process the wood.

 The type of wood used in the making also plays a major role when it comes to determining the price of these pieces.
 However, one thing is certain that these slabs cost way more compared to the regular lumber or wood pieces.